NGIOproject/nextgenio-docs/_build/html/_sources/user_guide/file_systems.rst.txt

 This file system allows for POSIX-like NVM storage operations, and acts as an ad-hoc file-system for the lifetime of a single batch job.
+POSIX compliance has been tested on OpenFOAM and python applications [1]_.
 GekkoFS can therefore operate as a burst-buffer, performing stage-in and stage-out data transfers for the scheduled batch job.
 In these ways it is similar to echofs.